-(ii) Information about major customer:
+(iii) Information about major customer:

-Before creating a new customer, the Company uses a credit scoring system to assess the potential customer's credit worthiness and defines a credit limit for the customer.
-The credit limit and the credit scoring attributes are reviewed twice a year.
-M/s AMD Industries Limited (March 31, 2019: M/s Adani Wilmar Limited) represents more than 10% of the total balance of trade receivable as at March 31, 2020.

-- (iii) There are no outstanding receivables due from directors or other officers of the Company. - (iv) Refer Note 31 for information about credit risk and market risk on receivables. - (v) Refer Note 39 for information on trade receivable hypothecated as security by the Company.
+- a) Before creating a new customer, the Company uses a credit scoring system to assess the potential customer's credit worthiness and defines a credit limit for the customer.
+The credit limit and the credit scoring attributes are reviewed twice a year. - b) An amount of Rs.
+813.16 lacs (March 31, 2020: Rs.
+803.63 lacs) is outstanding from a single external customer which is in excess of 10% of total balances of Trade Receivables - (iv) There are no outstanding receivables due from directors or other officers of the Company. - (v) Refer Note 32 for information about credit risk and market risk on receivables. - (vi) Refer Note 42 for information on trade receivable hypothecated as security by the Company. - (vii) The Company considers its maximum exposure to credit risk with respect to customers as at March 31, 2021 to be Rs.
+5,634.06 lacs (vii) (March 31, 2020: Rs.
+5,782.44 lacs)